williammilisic/cloudcloud.dev/index.md

 <br/>

+## 16 January 2024
+* “*Aristotle described the formula.
+He did that two and a half thousand years ago.
+Not only did it work then, it still works today.
+So actually anyone who says there is no formula is wrong, there is.
+Aristotle did it in a way that makes it incredibly easy to remember.
+There’s three words – pity, fear and catharsis.
+He said you need to make the audience feel pity for a character.
+You do that usually by making the character go through some undeserved misfortune.
+What that does – it enables the audience to emotionally connect with the character.
+And once the writer has got that emotional connection between the audience and the character, the writer begins to have some control over the audience.
+You then put the character into a worse and worse and worse situation.
+And because of the emotional connection, the identification, the audience feels fear.
+When you release the character from the jeopardy or whatever the situation they’re in, the audience experiences a catharsis.
+Pity, fear, catharsis.*” - Julian Friedmann, [TEDx Talk](https://youtu.be/al3-Kl4BDUQ?si=Yf6QuB-PlLFT6CnI)

+## 15 January 2024
+* Some Monday comics on [iCloud](https://www.linkedin.com/posts/williammilisic_cloudcomputing-publiccloud-apple-activity-7152759881576390656-vKFw).

 ## 12 January 2024
 * Book review of "[Fundamentals of Software Architecture: An Engineering Approach](https://www.linkedin.com/posts/williammilisic_softwaredevelopment-softwareengineering-softwarearchitecture-activity-7151150319362605057-wU3y)" by Mark Richards and Neal Ford.